voidify3/TradingApp/Documentation/DetailedDesignDoc.md

   - For a SELECT query, an `ArrayList<DataObject>` of the results, sorted by primary key value ascending (for Inventories, primary order by orgunit and secondary by asset)
   - For any other kind of query, an integer value encoding the effect of the query
       - A positive number means "this many rows were affected".
-DELETE with a PK-value filter, INSERT with the flag set false, and UPDATE will never exceed 0.
+For queries executed via the connection, queries that fall under "DELETE with a PK-value filter, INSERT with the flag set false, or UPDATE" will never exceed 0.
 If the query was INSERT with flag true, 2 means "the INSERT failed but the UPDATE succeeded".
         A special request of the type "drop all tables" will return the total number of records erased by the drop.
       - 0 means "query benignly failed" (UPDATE where PK value does not exist, INSERT where PK value already exists, DELETE where the filter matched no records)
       - -1 means "query failed due to a foreign key constraint".
-Any DELETE that violates one of the ON DELETE RESTRICT foreign key constraints, or any INSERT or UPDATE where the value of a FK column is non-null but does not point to any existing record of the parent table, will result in this value.
+I.e. the query was an INSERT or UPDATE where a FK value was not a valid reference to any parent table record
-        A query will also fail with a -1 return value if it is an UPDATE on the user table (or an indirect one via a DELETE on the orgunit table, because that FK constraint is ON DELETE SET NULL) that would result in a database state where some buy or sell orders belong to a user with null orgunit- this situation would cause problems when attempting to cancel or resolve the orders, so it is best to just prohibit it.

 ## Server program

 ###ServerGUI